zpaq/zpaq/readme.txt

 v1.02 - June 14, 2009.
 Updated zpaq and unzpaq to close files
         immediately after extraction instead of when program exits.
         Fixed g++ 4.4 compiler warnings.

+v1.03 - Sept.
+8, 2009. unzpaq and zpaq: added support for appending
+        unnamed segments to the previous file.
+In unzpaq 1.02 and earlier you would need to extract each segment to a different file and concatenate them manually.
+Also, unzpaq will refuse to extract filenames stored with an absolute path, drive letter, or that have upward links "../" or "..\" or that have control characters (ASCII 0-31) in the file name unless a filename is given on the command line (in which case any name is allowed).
+Quits on the first error rather than skipping files. zpaq only: made mid.cfg the default configuration.
+Also added the k command
+        to create segmented files.
+When the offset is not 0 the segment is stored with no name to signal the decompressor to append to the previous file (which may be in a different ZPAQ block).
+Added the r command to store full paths.
+        1.02 and earlier always did this.
+By default, 1.03 stores only the file name.
+Updated the s command to output the full header as a C array.